babelouest/taliesin/docs/API.md

 	"description": string, max 512 characters
-	"scope": string, values available are "me" or "all" "elements": integer, number of media files in the playlist "media": [ Array of media files in theplaylist
+	"scope": string, values available are "me" or "all" "elements": integer, number of media files in the playlist "media": [ Array of media files in the playlist
 		{...}
 	],
 	"stream": [ // List of streams attached to this playlist